artikcloud/sample-java-limitedInputDeviceFlow/readme.md

 ###Run sample

 Run the `DeviceFlowLimitedInput.java`.
-Here are steps using Eclipse IDE:
+Here are the steps using Eclipse IDE:

 ```
 Right Click `DeviceFlowLimitedInput.java` from the editor
 Run As -> Java Application
 ```

-If running correctly it will display a code for user to enter at the following link `https://artik.cloud/go` and will wait until user completes this step.
+If running correctly, it will display a code for the user to enter at the link `https://artik.cloud/go`, and will wait until user has completed this step.

 ```java
 Generating code ...